THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Another thing I found out about Jakarta is that the locals are crazy about Karaoke.
 And they have private karaoke as well.
-Which is something I’ve hardly seen or experienced myself.
+Something I have never seen before.
 And it’s particularly enjoyable with a group of friends or family.
 K-POP STAR Family KTV [Kota Jakarta Barat, Daerah Khusus Ibukota Jakarta 11470] is one of the top-rated Karaoke bars in Jakarta.
 And the best part is it’s just around 500 m away from Central Park Mall.
-Which is amazing, considering that you don’t have bare the horrible traffic of Jakarta (At least for little while).
+Which is amazing, considering that you don’t have bare the horrible traffic of Jakarta (At least for a little while).
 Expect delicious food, good ambiance and some amazing music choices here.

 Other alternatives for Karaoke include Beyond Bar & KTV [Kota Jakarta Selatan, Daerah Khusus Ibukota Jakarta 12160] and Masterpiece Family Karaoke [Kota Jakarta Timur, Daerah Khusus Ibukota Jakarta 13440], which are some of the popular Karaoke bars in the city.